Thupparivaalan: Plot

-Kani receives a threat via SMS that his loved ones are in danger.
-He ensures that Manohar is safe in the hospital but cannot save Mallika, who is stabbed to death by Devil.
-It is later revealed that Madhivanan was an informer for Devil.
-Upon interrogating him, Madhivanan discloses that Ram Prasad hired Devil and his team to assassinate Dhivakar to get the tender, for which they recruited Swarnavel to create the artificial lightning.
-However, Swarnavel was guilt-ridden due to the collateral death of Dhivakar's son, who reminded him of his own late son, and decided to expose their involvement.
-Devil and his team pursued and killed Swarnavel, who was planning to flee India using fake passports, at a beach to keep him quiet.
-Nemo tried to intervene and bit Devil, causing him to shoot at the dog, unknowingly killing it with the ricocheted bullet, before the assassins hid Swarnavel's body in their office refrigerator.
-As for Paul, he was investigating a rape case committed by a hotelier on his driver's wife and was killed by Devil and his team (who were hired by the hotelier) since he was close to catching the culprit.
-Kani, Mano, and a police team go to a mangrove forest in search of Devil.
-All of them die except Kani, Mano, and Vijayakumar.
-Later, Kani and Vijayakumar are both caught by Devil, who has kidnapped Naveen to use as a hostage.
+Kani receives a threatening SMS about the danger to his loved ones.
+He secures Manohar in the hospital but cannot save Mallika, who Devil fatally stabs.
+It is revealed that Madhivanan acted as an informer for Devil.
+Under interrogation, he confesses that Ram Prasad hired Devil's team to assassinate Dhivakar for a tender, enlisting Swarnavel to create artificial lightning.
+Swarnavel, overwhelmed by guilt over the collateral death of Dhivakar's son—who resembled his own late son—decides to expose the conspiracy.
+To silence him, Devil's team tracks down Swarnavel at a beach, where he is killed while attempting to flee with false passports.
+Nemo, the dog, tries to intervene but is accidentally shot during the struggle.
+Meanwhile, Paul, who was investigating a rape case involving a hotelier and his driver's wife, is murdered by Devil's team as they feared he was close to identifying the culprit.
+Kani, Manohar, and a police squad venture into a mangrove forest to locate Devil, resulting in the deaths of everyone except Kani, Manohar, and Vijayakumar.
+Eventually, Devil captures Kani and Vijayakumar and kidnaps Naveen to use as a hostage.

-Tied by a rope on a dock, Kani reveals how he managed to uncover Devil's backstory and tells him that the police have been informed of the same.
-Infuriated by this, Devil tries to stab Kani, but Mano manages to untie him.
-Eventually, Kani kills Devil.
+In a fight, Kani kills Devil.
 In his dying moments, Devil tells Naveen that he is sorry for killing Nemo.
 Later, as Naveen returns home from school one afternoon, he finds a Pomeranian puppy along with a note bearing Kani's name in a basket at his doorstep.